marked01one/basic-resume-html/README.md

 # portfolio-website
-Just a basic HTML/CSS portfolio page currently in the making.
+Currently just a basic HTML/CSS portfolio page.
+More features and functionalities in progress.

-Website link:
+## Website link:
 ```
 marked01one.github.io/portfolio-website
 ```